mabusamra1/AIML-4G-Apps-Melicious-Attack-Classifiers/README.md

 From Figure 11, it is clear that:

-A)  Majority of the attacks are of sDSb cs0 attacks utilizing SlowrateDoS attack method.
+A)  Majority of the attacks are of sDSb cs0 attacks utilizing UDPFlood attack method.

 B) Remaining malicious messages utilize SYNScan, TCPConnectiotScan, UDPScan, HTTPFlood, and SlowrateDoS attack methods.